tarekwasfy01/Mustatil-YOLO-AI-Model-Trainer-/README.md

 # Update: 14.07.2026

-The Mustatil 6 release might be in a few days, I am working on getting it published in the Microsoft Store again, as an Update.
+The Mustatil 6 release might be in a few days, I am working on getting it published in the Microsoft Store again, as an update.
 Right now it is in certification.
-But honestly I do think that the Python only 5.6 Version might be the better one.
+But honestly I do think that the Python only 5.6 version might be the better one.
 Version 5.6 will stay free and is still the recommended stable version.
 Version 6 will be under development and hopefully will become the better version over time.
 I have chosen to publish in the Microsoft Store, because there it gets licenced for free if its packaged as a MSIX.
 This gives you a licenced and signed version, wich is proofen to be unharmfull and virus free.

 ## My Tip for you is to aquire Mustatil from the Microsoft Store as long as it is free, then you will get the update for free aswell.